iulianpro/my-city/README.md

 For the video section, I used a video presentation of the city of Cluj Napoca produced by the Lazar company for the Cluj Napoca City Hall after obtaining its takeover agreement, which I can make available if necessary.

-The Subscribe section is a live one, meaning that the user can subscribe to receive a newslatter by entering their first name, last name and email address.
+The Contact section is a live one, meaning that the user can sand a message by entering their first name, last name, email address and some message.
 The data is retrieved by an external server hosted by mailchimp.com, where I have a free user account.
-Also, after completing the subscription, the user is redirected to the subscribe.html page which displays a successful subscription message.
+Also, after the user presses the send button and sends the message, he is redirected to the contact.html page which displays a successful message sent.
 This page is a clone of the main page from which the previous sections were deleted.

 ### Skeleton
-The website has been structured in one single page with five simple and concise sections, plus landing page, footer and succesfully subscribe message page, that will arouse the user's curiosity to document about this land of legends and, why not, to visit it.
-The wireframes can be viewed here: [Home](wireframes/landing-page.jpg); [About](wireframes/about-section.jpg); [Visit](wireframes/visit-section.jpg); [Gallery](wireframes/gallery-section.jpg); [Video](wireframes/video-section.jpg); [Contact](wireframes/subscribe-section.jpg); [Footer](wireframes/footer-section.jpg); [Succesfully Subscribe Page](wireframes/succ-subscribe-section.jpg).
+The website has been structured in one single page with five simple and concise sections, plus landing page, footer and succesfully message sent, contact.html page, that will arouse the user's curiosity to document about this land of legends and, why not, to visit it.
+The wireframes can be viewed here: [Home](wireframes/landing-page.jpg); [About](wireframes/about-section.jpg); [Visit](wireframes/visit-section.jpg); [Gallery](wireframes/gallery-section.jpg); [Video](wireframes/video-section.jpg); [Contact](wireframes/contact-section.jpg); [Footer](wireframes/footer-section.jpg); [Contact Page](wireframes/succ-contact-section.jpg).

 ### Surface
 The color scheme chosen by me is also a minimalist one.
 The main color used is # 782b1e, which was extracted from the main image using Adobe Color tool.